-As indicated by footnote (2), the opportunities for each NEO under the 2012 Halliburton Annual Performance Pay Plan are also reflected under Estimated Future Payouts Under Non-Equity Incentive Plan Awards.
-This plan measures company Cash Value Added, Net Operating Value Added, and Revenue as compared to our pre-established goals during a one-year period.
+As indicated by footnote (2), the opportunities for each NEO under the 2013 Halliburton Annual Performance Pay Plan are also reflected under Estimated Future Payouts Under Non-Equity Incentive Plan Awards.
+This plan measures company Cash Value Added as compared to our pre-established goals during a one-year period.
 The potential payouts are performance driven and completely at risk.
-For more information on the 2012 Halliburton Annual Performance Pay Program, refer to Short-term (Annual) Incentives in the Compensation Discussion and Analysis.
+For more information on the 2013 Halliburton Annual Performance Pay Program, refer to Short-term (Annual) Incentives in the Compensation Discussion and Analysis.

-All restricted stock and nonqualified stock option awards are granted under the Halliburton Company Stock and Incentive Plan.
-The awards listed under All Other Stock Awards: Number of Shares of Stock or Units and under All Other Option Awards: Number of Securities Underlying Options were awarded to each NEO on the date indicated by the Compensation Committee, with the exception of the January 3, 2012 grants to Mr. Miller which were made prior to his appointment as an executive officer.
-With the exception of the specific award noted in footnote (3), the annual restricted stock grants awarded to the NEOs in 2012 are subject to a graded vesting schedule of 20% per year over 5 years.
+All restricted stock and nonqualified stock option awards are granted under the Stock and Incentive Plan.
+The awards listed under All Other Stock Awards: Number of Shares of Stock or Units and under All Other Option Awards: Number of Securities Underlying Options were awarded to each NEO on the date indicated by the Compensation Committee.
+The annual restricted stock grants awarded to the NEOs in 2013 are subject to a graded vesting schedule of 20% per year over five years.
 This vesting schedule serves to motivate our NEOs to remain employed with us.
 All restricted shares are priced at fair market value on the date of grant.
-Quarterly dividends are paid on the restricted shares at the same time and rate payable on our common stock, which was \$0.09 per share during 2012 and was increased to \$0.125 per share in March, 2013.
+Quarterly dividends are paid on the restricted shares at the same time and rate payable on our common stock, which was \$0.125 per share during the first three quarters of 2013 and \$0.15 per share in the fourth quarter of 2013.
+Quarterly dividends are not paid on restricted stock units.
 The shares may not be sold, transferred or used as collateral until fully vested.
 The shares remain subject to forfeiture during the restricted period in the event of a NEO's termination of employment or an unapproved early retirement.

-Nonqualified stock options granted in 2012 vest over a three-year graded vesting period with 33 1/3% of the grants vesting each year.
+Nonqualified stock options granted in 2013 vest over a three-year graded vesting period with 33 1/3% of the grants vesting each year.
 All options are priced at the fair market value on the date of grant using the Black-Scholes options pricing model.
 There are no voting or dividend rights unless the NEO exercises the options and acquires the shares.